Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }).addDisposableTo(bag)
 ```

 At first glance, this last example appears to be very similar to the situation we started this post with.
-We have however achieved two important things: the inner workings of the view model have been simplified and the Attachable type guarantees correct usage of the view model from the outside.
+We have however achieved two important things: simplified inner workings of the view model  and an Attachable type guaranteeing correct usage of the view model from the outside.

 The presented approach is unobtrusive, it consists of just one protocol and an enum.
 It encourages flexibility by using composition, instead of requiring a superclass.
 It can also be extended to support more complex use cases, for example repeated attaching/detaching in the context of a collection view or using parts of the view model's logic before it has been attached through protocol extensions on Attachable.